EFFECTIVE 9/27/2023 OUR NEW PHONE NUMBER WILL BE 636-686-0580. WE WILL NO LONGER HAVE A FAX NUMBER SO ALL CORRESPONDENCE SHOULD BE SENT BY EMAIL.

 Shepherd’s Center

-Shepherd’s Center has immediate need for volunteer drivers.
+Shepherd’s Center has an immediate need for volunteer drivers.
 What is it?
 Free rides to medical appointments.
 Round-trip, door-through-door service (walk rider from parking lot to appointment, wait in waiting room, drive client home) Who do we serve?
 Ambulatory (no wheelchairs) older adults aged 55+ who live within the Shepherd’s Center service boundaries.
 When is it?
 Volunteers drive on Tuesdays-Thursdays.
 Pick and choose the days and times that work for you.
 Drive once a month, once a week, or as often as you are able.
 Volunteer today and make a difference!
 Interested in volunteering or have more questions?
 Call the office at 314-395-0988.

 Karen Zelle, [email protected], Shepherd's Center, 314-395-0988,